Three vie for KUSD School Board appointment after one candidate drops

 Bryan, who served on the school board from 2009 to 2015, said he decided to submit his letter of interest because he felt he could bring his knowledge and expertise of public education to the board.

-"Given my background, having served six years on the Kenosha school board, and having had, going on eight years, of experience with the Wisconsin Department of Public Instruction, I feel I already bring a wealth of knowledge and experience to the board," Bryan said.
+“Given my background, having served six years on the Kenosha Unified School Board, and having had going on eight years of experience with the Wisconsin Department of Public Instruction, I feel I already bring a wealth of knowledge and experience to the board,” Bryan said.

-While serving on the school board, Bryan was a part of a team that governed the management of school district affairs, which included hiring the district’s superintendent, setting district policy and approving annual operating budgets that guided the education of thousands public school children in the community.
+While serving on the School Board, Bryan was a part of a team that governed the management of school district affairs, which included hiring the district’s superintendent, setting district policy and approving annual operating budgets.
 He held positions as treasurer, legislative chair, chair of the district’s Personnel/Policy and Planning/Facilities/Equipment committees and was the board representative to the Wisconsin Association of School Boards delegate assembly.

 The special meeting for an appointment follows a district decision to vacate Meadows’ seat after a Wisconsin Elections Commission employee noticed a clerical error in the district’s election notice for the 2022 spring election.
 The commission said the board improperly listed the position as a three-year term, rather than a one-year term.

 At that time, there were two, three-year terms expiring in 2025 and one, one-year term expiring this spring.
-The candidate with the third-largest number of votes would be serve the in one-year term.
+The candidate with the third-largest number of votes in the spring 2022 election was to serve the one-year term.
 Election results reflected Eric Meadows received the third-largest number of votes, and would therefore be serving for one year.

 As a result of the error, Meadows’ position will be vacated at the end of April, at which time the appointee will serve on the school board for one year before an election is held for a two-year seat in 2024.